Essential Travel Tips for a Winter Road Trip in Canada

 In a similar theme to the above advice, many roadside facilities are shut during winter.
 This includes things like toilets, visitor centres and rest stops.

-Typically, the buildings are completely locked (we found Ontario the worst for this).
+Typically, large rest stop buildings are completely locked (we found Ontario the worst for this) in winter.
 Quite often, the road leading to these facilities isn’t snowploughed at all.

 It is also important to know that some gas stations are closed during winter.
-This wasn’t a problem in most places with the exception of Highway 1 between Kenora and Sault St. Marie.
+On our cross Canada road trip, this was only a problem on Highway 1 between Kenora and Sault St. Marie.
 I definitely wouldn’t advise risking a low gas tank in this area.

 It’s a good idea, in general, to keep your vehicle topped up with gas to prevent the fuel-line freezing up during winter road trips.